 Journals that have launched an effort to revitalize or transform within the previous three years may submit.
 This award goes to the most improved journal, regardless of its state at the time the renovations began.
 A weak journal that has become excellent is eligible, but so too is an admired journal that manages to become dramatically better.
 Submissions must feature significant editorial and/or design change.
 Print journals, send four copies of each of the following: the last issue before the launch of the revitalization or transformation and two different sample issues of the revitalized or transformed journal.
 Electronic journals should provide access to the previous issues and current issues in an email via URL or by a mailed flash drive.
 Hybrid journals must advise and substantiate what components belong to which stage of the journal's development.
 Submissions may include four copies of a letter from the editor, no longer than one page, introducing the journal's changes.

 Any editor is eligible.
 The editor must be nominated by the new editor or by a member of the current or past editorial board.
-Send four copies of the nomination with supporting documentation.
 Supporting documentation may include any of the following: other letters of nomination by colleagues familiar with the editor's work; a brief CV in narrative format highlighting aspects of the editorship; selected sample issues of the journal illustrating key qualities of the editor's work; any other materials that can demonstrate the editor's influence on the journal's field of scholarship.

 Each category will be judged by a panel of up to three editors who independently evaluate the submissions, consulting with the Vice President, who makes final decisions based on the judges' recommendations.
 When appropriate, the judges may also recommend a runner-up.

 If your membership is not current, please join or renew.
 Submitters are responsible for checking whether their CELJ membership is up to date.
 Submissions made for journals with lapsed membership cannot be considered.